David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

         - containerPort: 80
 ```

+The main reason why leverage `deployments` is to manage a number of identical pods via one administrative unit - the `deployment` object.
+Should we need to make changes, we apply this to the `deployment` object, not individual pods.
+Because of the declarative nature of `deployments`, Kubernetes will rectify any changes between desired and running state, and rectify accordingly.
+For example, if we manually deleted

 We can then describe it with` kubectl describe deployment nginx-deployment`

 To update an existing deployment, we have two main options: